FenderStrat85/transl8r/README.md

 1. Clone this repo

-2.
-3. transl8r/client % npm install
+2. `transl8r/client % npm install`

-4. transl8r/server % npm install
+3. `transl8r/server % npm install`

-5. Create `server/.env` using `server/.env.example` as a template
+4. Create `server/.env` using `server/.env.example` as a template

-6. Create `client/.env` using `client/.env.example` as a template
+5. Create `client/.env` using `client/.env.example` as a template

 ### BackEnd